pemheath/rental-car-app/resources/design-document.md

 ```
 //Cars

-Integer VIN; (parti†ion key)
+String VIN; (sort key)
 String make;
 String model;
-ENUM classOfVehicle;
+ENUM classOfVehicle; (partition key)
 BigDecimal costPerDay;
 ENUM status;
 Integer year;
 Integer capacity;

 //GSI for Cars? (we are going to want to be able to search cars by status, class)
+QUESTION - if viewing all available cars is our major use case, how do we support this without using a scan?
+given that our data will be relatively small (ie, limited by how many vehicles the lot holds), I think we would be okay to scan.
+I don't see an easy way to
+accomplish this use case with a query because status does not make sense as a partition key!

 ```